caizhongang/humman_toolbox/README.md

 Please visit our [Homepage](https://caizhongang.github.io/projects/HuMMan/) for more details.

 ## Updates
+- [2023-01-23] Release of textured meshes and a toolbox
+- [2023-01-23] Minor fixes on the mask data, download links have been updated
-- [2023-01] Release of HuMMan v1.0: Reconstruction Subset
+- [2023-01-11] Release of HuMMan v1.0: Reconstruction Subset
-- [2022-10] We presented HuMMan as an oral paper at ECCV'22 (Tel Aviv, Israel)
+- [2022-10-27] We presented HuMMan as an oral paper at ECCV'22 (Tel Aviv, Israel)
 - [2022-08] Release of HuMMan v0.1 (no longer available, please use v1.0)

 ## HuMMan Release v1.0: Reconstruction Subset